ClumZeez/omarchy-binaural/README.md

 | Beta | Problem solving | 20 Hz |
 | Gamma | Peak Focus | 40 Hz |

-Alpha is the default.
-The noise floor is on by default.

 ## The popup

-Preset tiles start or stop **tones only** — rain and noise stay as you left them.
-Noise and rain icons sit on the top-right: click to mute/unmute, drag to change volume.
-Tone volume is the oscilloscope.
+Noise and rain icons sit on the top-right, binaural beat control is the oscilloscope in the middle: click to mute/unmute, drag to change volume.

 Brown noise is generated in-process; rain is a local loop of Moodist's **Light Rain** sample (see `THIRD_PARTY.md`).